TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Introduction

-\textbf{\underline{Contribution 2.}} Given the advances of \sys, we further conduct some case studies about the quantization error in pipeline parallel training.
-Then we conduct some theoretical analysis under standard stochastic optimization assumptions, along with an additional assumption that characterizes the behavior of \sys 's quantization error, which is empirically validated by our extensive experimental results.
-Concretely, we theoretically prove that pipeline parallel training equipped with \sys converges at a rate of $\mathcal{O}(1/\sqrt{T})$, matching the convergence rate of vanilla SGD.
+\textbf{\underline{Contribution 2.}} We analyze the effect of \sys's activation compression on pipeline-parallel optimization under standard stochastic assumptions, together with an empirically validated condition on the resulting compression error.
+Concretely, we prove that pipeline parallel training equipped with \sys converges at a rate of $\mathcal{O}(1/\sqrt{T})$, matching that of vanilla SGD.